 Whether it’s by email, an online advertisement, or a pop-up that appears on your phone, be wary of too-good-to-be-true coupons or deals, especially if you’ve never heard of the retailer before.

 If you’re not expecting a package, don’t fall for emails or text messages claiming that something is undeliverable.

 If you receive a text message claiming your account has been compromised, it can be alarming, to say the least.
 Take a deep breath and call the number on the back of your card—but don’t call the number shown in the text.

 Bonus tip: During the Holiday season, it’s always a very good idea to monitor your card statement regularly.
 Not only will this help you avoid fraudulent activity if your information is compromised, but it can also help you stay within your budget, too!

 Easy breezy, right?
 You now have everything you need to know to avoid some of the most common Black Friday scams.
 Be sure to share this article with your friends and family so that they can do the same!

-For additional Black Friday resources, head to our 2017 Holiday Shopping and Travel Guide.
+For additional Black Friday and Holiday season resources, head to our 2017 Holiday Shopping and Travel Guide.